The book

 Why alternative interpretations persist

 Copenhagen, Many-Worlds, decoherence and hidden-variable models persist because no interpretation supplies a physical mechanism for how outcomes become definite.
-Once phase-snap is introduced as a physical resolution process, the gap that required interpretation closes.
-The debate does not end because one side wins.
-It ends because the gap is removed.
+Within PDT, deterministic phase snap is proposed as a physical mechanism intended to address the measurement problem while remaining consistent with established experimental observations.

 5. 74